 Many of you noticed that last week we did not publish a story, but it was for a good reason.
 The Greendale Village Days celebration, on the second weekend in August, is the biggest event of the year.
 Those of us who work on these stories also belong to the organizations that work to make Greendale’s annual birthday party the huge success that it is.
 Last weekend the weather was perfect and it was fun.
 And the organizations running the show did not disappoint.

 The Family Entertainment Area had a new look and some new games the kids really enjoyed.
 The Greendale Lions tried out a Milwaukee tradition, the Friday Night Fish Fry, which debuted to rave reviews.
 The American Legion provided everyone’s favorite summer treat, corn on the cob.
 And the bands played for the enjoyment of crowds at the Greendale Entertainment Associations stage.
-Finally, the parade on Sunday organized by the Greendale Public Celebrations Committee was awesome.
-Thanks to the horses in the parade this year and the Village street sweeper who provided a valuable service gathering up those horses' ‘nuggets’.
+Finally, Thanks to the horses in the parade this year and the Village street sweeper who provided a valuable service gathering up those horses' ‘nuggets’.

 If you missed Village Days this year, you missed a great time.
 Make sure you get in on for schedule for 2013.
 The 75th Anniversary Birthday Celebration promises to be the biggest and best ever!